-He then, and with as much composure as if he had been an expected guest, began to discourse on the weather; - its uncertainty, - the heat of the public places in summer,-the emptiness of the town,-and other such common topics.
+tainty,-the heat of the public places in fummer,-the emptiness of the town,-and other fuch common topics.

-Nobody, however, answered him; Mr. Smith seemed afraid, young Branghton ashamed, M. Du Bois amazed, Madame Duval enraged, and myself determined not to interfere: all that he could obtain, was the notice of Miss Branghton, whose nods, smiles, and attention, had some appearance of entering into conversation with him.

-At length, growing tired, I suppose, of engaging everybody's eyes and nobody's tongue, addressing himself to Madame Duval and to me, he said, "I regard myself as peculiarly unfortunate, ladies, in having fixed upon a time for my visit to Howard Grove, when you are absent from it."

-"So I suppose, Sir! so I suppose!" cried Madame Duval, hastily rising, and the next moment as hastily seating herself;-" you'll be wanting of somebody to make your game of, and so you may think to get me there again;-but I promise you, Sir! you won't find it so easy a matter to make me a fool: and besides that," raising her voice, "I've found you out, I assure you; so if ever you go to play your tricks upon me again, I'll make no more ado, but go directly to a justice of peace:-so, Sir! if you can't think of nothing but making people ride about the country, at all hours of the night, just for your diversion, why, you'll find I know some justices, as well as Justice Tyrrel."
+Nobody, however, answered him; Mr. Smith seemed asraid, young Branghton ashamed, M. Du Bois amazed, Madame Duval enraged, and myself determined not to interfere.
+All that he could obtain, was the notice of Miss Branghton, whose nods, smiles, and attention, had some appearance of entering into conversation with him.
+At length, growing tired, I suppose, of engaging every body's eyes, and nobody's tongue, addressing himself to Madame Duval and to me, he said, "I regard myself as peculiarly unfortunate, Ladies, in having fixed upon a time for my visit to Howard Grove, when you are absent from it."
+"So I suppose, Sir, so I suppose," cried Madame Duval, hastily rising, and the next moment as hastily feating herself, "you'll be a wanting of somebody to make your game of, and so you may think to get me there again;-but, I promise you, Sir, you won't find it so easy a matter to make me a fool: and besides that," raising her voice, "I've found you out, I assure you; so if ever you go to play your tricks upon me again, I'll make no more ado, but but go directly to a justice of peace; so, Sir, if you can't think of nothing but making people ride about the country, at all hours of the night, just for your diverfion, why you'll find I know fome justices, as well as Justice Tyrrel."
+Sir Clement was evidently embarraffed at this attack; yet he affected a look of furprife, and protested he did not understand her meaning.